legzy27/CoinMarketCap/README.md

 # Test Framework Improvement

-- Add Page Object Model(POM) to the Project
+  ***Add Page Object Model(POM) to the Project**
-  • It makes ease in maintaining the code
+  - It makes ease in maintaining the code
-  • Makes code readable
+  - Makes code readable
-  • Makes the code reusable
+  - Makes the code reusable